 Taking the ferry from the little harbour in Ronco sopra Ascona to tour the marvellous Isole di Brissago just a short ride away is simple and very enjoyable.

 In town, the 15th-century Church of San Martino can be admired.
 The frescoes in the choir are very interesting and depict an allegory of the months of the year (just recently uncovered and restored).
 Aside from their artistic value, the frescoes are also a significant demonstration of the valley’s ancient fertility and its hardworking inhabitants.
-Just a short distance away is the Church of Madonna delle Grazie, a baroque building located in the town’s largest piazza.

 The Oratory of Madonna del Pozzuolo (particularly dear to locals) is located in a scenic position in the mountains.
 The reason for such affection is comprehensible when considering that the sanctuary is the arrival point for the Santa Croce procession, a rite that has been repeated annually since 1583 - the time of the plague.